MicrosoftDocs/visualstudio-docs/docker/tutorials/tutorial-deploy-docker-app-azure.md

 - Cloud Native Computing Foundation projects

-  The Cloud Native Computing Foundation (CNCF) is a vendor-neutral home for various open-source projects, including Kubernetes, Prometheus, Envoy, Linkerd, and NATS.
+  The Cloud Native Computing Foundation (CNCF) is a vendor-neutral home for various open-source projects, including Kubernetes, Prometheus, Envoy, and Linkerd.
   You can view [Graduated and incubating projects](https://www.cncf.io/projects/) and the entire [CNCF Cloud Native Interactive Landscape](https://landscape.cncf.io/).
-  There are a LOT of projects to help you address monitoring, logging, security, image registries, and messaging.
+  There are projects to help you address monitoring, logging, security, image registries, and messaging.

-Learn more about using the VS Code Docker extension:
+Learn more about using the VS Code Docker Extension:

 - [VS Code Docker Extension overview](https://code.visualstudio.com/docs/containers/overview)
 - [Get started with Node.js](https://code.visualstudio.com/docs/containers/quickstart-node)